hatchet-dev/terraform-provider-hatchet/docs/data-sources/tenant.md

 ## Notes

-- This data source requires both the tenant ID and organization ID to locate the tenant.
+- The organization is automatically determined from the JWT token provided to the provider.
-- The tenant must exist within the specified organization and be accessible with the provided management token.
+- The tenant must exist within the organization and be accessible with the provided management token.
 - Use this data source when you need to reference existing tenants for creating API tokens or other tenant-specific resources.